Yandex Cloud

 Network load balancerNetwork load balancer

 Yandex Cloud implements the NLB Zone Shift mechanism, where you can mark the load balancer with a special flag.
-If there is a partial failure in the availability zone, which is undetected by health checks, Yandex Cloud support will disable the compromised zone for this balancer.
+If there is a partial failure in the availability zone, which is undetected by health checks, Yandex Cloud support will disable the compromised zone for this load balancer.

 Learn more about network load balancers.